autonomys/subspace-docs/docs/Getting Started/farming-terminal.md

 tags:
     - Farming
     - Storage
-    - Node
+    - CLI
     - Getting Started
 ---

-# Getting Started Farming
+# Farm with the Terminal

   Becoming a Farmer on the Subspace Network...